robindelporte/ventory/readme.md

 - Touch and mouse support
 - No additional dependencies required

+## Installation

-## Quick Install with CDN
+### Quick Install with CDN (Recommended)

-Add this script to your project's custom code section:
+Add this script to your project's custom code section, before the closing `</body>` tag in your Webflow project settings:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/robindelporte/ventory@v1.0.0/logarithmic-slider.js"></script>
 ```

+### Manual Installation

+1. Create your range slider in Webflow using Finsweet's Attributes Range Slider
+2. Add the `logarithmic-slider.js` script to your project's custom code section
-Make sure to add it before the closing `</body>` tag in your project settings.
+3. Make sure to add it before the closing `</body>` tag

 ## Usage

 ### Basic Implementation

-The slider will work with the default scale (1, 10, 100, 1000, 10000) if no custom scale is provided:
+The slider will work with the default scale (1, 10, 100, 1000, 10000) if no custom scale is provided.
+Values will be displayed without currency unless specified:

 ```html
 <div fs-rangeslider-element="wrapper">